sudarshanasharma/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 * project-ml-microservice-kubernetes/Dockerfile : This file provides a sequence of directives to containerize an app in the Docker format
 * project-ml-microservice-kubernetes/run_docker.sh : This script has the sequence of docker commands to build the app in Docker format and run it on the specified ports.
 * project-ml-microservices-kubernetes/upload_docker.sh : This script is used to load a docker image to the Dockerhub repository, of a provided user.
-* project-ml-microservices-kubernetes/run-kubernetes.sh : This script is used to get the Docker image of the app from Dockerhub and run it as a microservice in a kubernetes cluster with 1 pod
+* project-ml-microservices-kubernetes/run-kubernetes.sh : This script is used to get the Docker image of the app from Dockerhub and run it as a microservice in a kubernetes cluster with 1 pod.
 * project-ml-microservices-kubernetes/Make_prediction.sh : This script is used to query the app.